 What or who inspires your style?

 A lot of things and people inspire my style.
 I try not to get in over my head and attempt to recreate an exact lookalike because I wanna express my intentions and emotion differently through my style.
 So, it’s basically anyone with a great outfit or even circumstances.
-But I look up to great people in the fashion industry like Jane Michael Ekanem, one of the best award winning celebrity fashion stylist in the country, Deola Sagoe, Tara Durotoye, Aderonke (rhonkefella) and Toju Foye.
+But I look up to great people in the fashion industry like Jane Michael Ekanem, one of the best award-winning celebrity fashion stylist in the country, Deola Sagoe, Tara Durotoye, Aderonke (rhonkefella) and Toju Foye.

 Who was your first style icon?

 Jane Michael.
-I discovered her in my second year in the university and I had screenshots of different outfits she had combined for people or herself.
+I discovered her in my second year at the university and I had screenshots of different outfits she had combined for people or herself.
 She is simply amazing and I desperately wait for the day when I invite her over to my house for a cup of tea.
 Also, I fell in love with Mai Atafo.